ConstantRobotics-Ltd/CodingStandards/README.md

 ### Commits

 1. Commit as often as possible.
-Don't wait until you finish the task with commiting.
+Don't wait until you finish the task with committing.
 Wrong combination of `Ctrl+Z` and `Ctrl+Y` may cost you losing a lot of code while prototyping.
 Frequent commits allow you to make smaller, focused changes to your codebase.
 Each commit represents a single logical unit of work or a specific feature/fix.
 This granularity makes it easier to understand the history of changes, identify the cause of issues, and review or revert changes if needed.

 2. Write your commit messages in the imperative mood, as it follows same style as commits generated by git commands.
    ```bash